NOAA-EMC/fv3atm/.github/pull_request_template.md

 - waiting on noaa-emc/nems/pull/<pr_number>
 - waiting on noaa-emc/fv3atm/pull/<pr_number>

-# Requirements
+# Requirements before merging
-- [ ] Any and all new code in this PR is tested by at least one unit test
+- [ ] All new code in this PR is tested by at least one unit test
-- [ ] Any and all new code in this PR includes Doxygen documentation
+- [ ] All new code in this PR includes Doxygen documentation
-- [ ] Any and all new code in this PR does not add new compilation warnings (check CI output)
+- [ ] All new code in this PR does not add new compilation warnings (check CI output)